m-kru/hbs/user-manual/architecture.typ

 This is a tool private procedure.
 This procedure is called at the end of the `hbs::Run` procedure execution, which is a HBS public procedure.

-The below figure shows the structure of the tool flow for the Vivado project mode (`vivado-prj`).
+The following figure shows the structure of the tool flow for the Vivado project mode (`vivado-prj`):
 #align(center)[
   #image("images/vivado-flow.pdf", width: 50%)
 ]